Discover the engineer in you

 With the wide range of engineering disciplines, you’ll find engineers working in all kinds of industries, economic sectors, and workplaces.
 But all engineers are united by two common characteristics: they use creativity, math, and science concepts to solve real-world problems; and they have a duty to serve the public.
 Engineers are important members of their local, national, and international communities, and their work has a direct impact on society.

 Take one (or many!) of the quizzes below to discover what engineering disciplines may interest you the most.
 Each quiz features trivia and engineering problem-based questions.
-Once you finish the quiz, have your parent or guardian fill out a form to enter you into a draw to win one of fifteen Amazon gift cards!
-Or try another quiz to learn about another engineering discipline!
+Once you finish the quiz, try another quiz to learn about another engineering discipline!

 Don’t know the right answers?
 That’s ok!
 Math and science can be taught.
 All you need right now is an interest to find the answer, the curiosity to learn more, and the passion to change the world.